 Florida has so much to offer besides Disney World, and Jacksonville is proof of that.
 Taking an affordable trip to the Sunshine State will keep your wallet happy without disappointing your family.
 All of the free things to do in Jacksonville make the city worth visiting, regardless of your budget!

 Have you been to Jacksonville Florida?
-What are you favorite things to do in Jacksonville?
+What are your favorite free things to do in Jacksonville?

 Now that you know about all of the fun (and free!) things to do in Jacksonville, I can bet that you are probably wanting to move to the area.
 Am I right? 😉 If this is the case and you are a potential home buyer, I highly suggest finding a reputable real estate agent that can help you navigate the ins and outs of the city because one thing about Jacksonville is that it is not so small.
 Someone such as Erin King Jax Historic Realty can definitely help you with this.
 His website was designed with the home buyer or seller in mind.
 He has years of experience in the market and knows how crucial it is for you to find relevant, up-to-date information, so he aims to be your one-stop shop for real estate in Jacksonville.
 Erin King is a Best of Zillow® REALTOR® who specializes in Jacksonville’s historic neighborhoods, so if you are looking in the area, check out his website to get more information!